MCP Server

 GET /tools

 Get a list of the MCP tools associated with the connection.
 The payload will include an object with the parameters with name as the key and value.
-The result is an array of:

 {